 For teaching internships and apprenticeships you’ll need a minimum of five GCSEs at grade 4 (Grade C), including English, Mathematics, and Science, and roughly 112 UCAS Tariff points from A-Levels or equivalent - it’s preferred that your A-Levels are in a subject you’re hoping to teach in for the future.

-To find out more about what graduate teaching opportunities are available to you, take a look at our list of Education and Teaching graduate programmes today.
+To find out more about what graduate teaching opportunities are available to you, take a look at our list of education and teaching opportunities and browse graduate jobs today.
 The future awaits you!